taraokelly/Theory-Of-Computation/CA/README.md

 ## How to Run

++ Download Racket if needed, download [here](http://racket-lang.org/download/).
+Don't forget to add racket to the environment variable path!
 + Open current directory as a folder in Visual Studio Code.
 If needed, download [here](https://code.visualstudio.com/download).
 + To run a problem, e.g. Q.01-DecidePrime.rkt, open in the editor and make sure it is the selected tab.
 Next, press ```ctrl + shift + b``` to run.